 - Calamity Jane was every bit as foul-mouthed and drunk as she is portrayed in the series.

-- Lucretia Marchbanks was known as “Aunt Lou” in the camp and also quickly gained a reputation as having the finest culinary skills in the Black Hills.
+- Lucretia Marchbanks was known as “Aunt Lou” in the camp and quickly gained a reputation for having the finest culinary skills in the Black Hills.

 - Aunt Lou did work at the Grand Central Hotel as the Kitchen Manager.

-- A Miners’ Court was established in August, 1876 to establish a provisional government in the city.
-At this time, Seth Bullock was elected as a commissioner and fire warden and E.B.
+- A Miners’ Court was established in August 1876 to establish a provisional government in the city.
+At this time, Seth Bullock was elected as a commissioner and fire warden, and E.B.
 Farnum was made mayor.
-Just a month later, the miners court held an election of offices, and Farnum actually won in the popular vote for mayor.
-However, Seth Bullock wasn’t even in the running for Deadwood Marshal and the job went to Con Stapleton.
+A month later, the miners’ court held an election of offices, and Farnum actually won in the popular vote for mayor.
+However, Seth Bullock wasn’t even in the running for Deadwood Marshal, and the job went to Con Stapleton.

 - According to pioneer John S. McClintock, a Gem Theater prostitute named Tricksie shot a man through the front of his skull for beating her up.
 The attending doctor put a probe through the man’s head, amazed that he survived the gunshot.

-- It is very unlikely that Seth Bullock and Sol Star even met Wild Bill Hickok, much less befriended him.
+- It is doubtful that Seth Bullock and Sol Star even met Wild Bill Hickok, much less befriended him.
 Seth and Sol arrived in Deadwood only one day before Wild Bill Hickok was shot.
-The timeline here is obviously skewed so Wild Bill could “stay in the picture” a little longer.
+The timeline is obviously skewed, so Wild Bill could “stay in the picture” a little longer.

 - Seth Bullock marrying his brother’s widow is fiction.
-In fact, Martha Eccles was Seth’s childhood sweetheart and the couple married in Utah in 1874, two years before Seth came to Deadwood.
-He actually sent Martha, along with their new infant daughter, Margaret, to live with her parents in Minnesota until he could get his business established.
+In fact, Martha Eccles was Seth’s childhood sweetheart, and the couple married in Utah in 1874, two years before Seth came to Deadwood.
+He actually sent Martha and their new infant daughter, Margaret, to live with her parents in Minnesota until he could get his business established.
 After Martha joined him in the camp, they had another daughter named Florence and a son named Stanley.

-- Seth Bullock was not elected by the miner’s court as Deadwood’s first marshal, but rather, a man named Isaac Brown was elected by the Miner’s Court after the trial of Jack McCall on August 5, 1876.
-However, when Isaac Brown, along with the Reverend Smith, and two other men named Charles Mason and Charles Holland were traveling between Crook City and Deadwood, they were ambushed and killed on August 20th.
+- The miner’s court did not elect seth Bullock as Deadwood’s first marshal, but rather, the Miner’s Court elected a man named Isaac Brown after the trial of Jack McCall on August 5, 1876.
+However, when Isaac Brown, along with the Reverend Smith, and two other men named Charles Mason and Charles Holland were traveling between Crook City and Deadwood, they were ambushed and killed on August 20.
 Leaving an open position, the miner’s court soon met again, this time electing Stapleton as the new sheriff.
-However, Bullock was appointed by Governor Pennington as the first Lawrence County Sheriff, in March 1877.
-However, when the vote for Lawrence County Sheriff was put to the residents in November, 1877, Bullock lost to John Manning.
+However, Bullock was appointed by Governor Pennington as the first Lawrence County Sheriff in March 1877.
+However, when the vote for Lawrence County Sheriff was put to the residents in November 1877, Bullock lost to John Manning.

-- Sol Star and Seth Bullock were involved in a short-lived mining endeavor that never appears on the series.
-In 1877, records show that the Portland Mine was owned by Star, Bullock and a man named Peter Wiser.
-Just a year later, in March, 1878, records show that the claim was sold.
+- Sol Star and Seth Bullock were involved in a short-lived mining endeavor that never appears in the series.
+In 1877, records show that the Portland Mine was owned by Star, Bullock, and a man named Peter Wiser.
+Just a year later, in March 1878, records show that the claim was sold.

-- Bullock obviously didn’t have an affair with Alma Garrett, as she did not exist.
-It is highly unlikely that he had an affair with anyone given his upstanding history.
+- Bullock didn’t have an affair with Alma Garrett, as she did not exist.
+It is doubtful that he had an affair with anyone, given his upstanding history.